BFriedland/data-structures/README.md

     implemented in Python by Ben Friedland.

 Includes implementations of linked list, queue, doubly-linked list,
-    stack, binary heap, priority queue, binary search tree, a simple graph structure with depth- and breadth-first traversal demonstrations, the A* and Dijkstra's shortest path algorithms, and implementations of the insertion sort, merge sort, and quicksort algorithms.
+    stack, binary heap, priority queue, binary search tree, AVL-balanced binary search tree, a simple graph structure with depth- and breadth-first traversal demonstrations, the A* and Dijkstra's shortest path algorithms, and implementations of the insertion sort, merge sort, and quicksort algorithms.

+Binary search trees are a quick and efficient way to store and search through
+    data.
+Inserting a value into a binary search tree will cause it to store the value as a node in the tree in a way that allows them to be looked up through comparisons from the 'root' node to nodes with closer and closer values via binary comparisons (greater-than versus lesser-than).

+    This comparison-indexed tree structure is very efficient to build and search through given either sufficiently randomly distributed data values or a balancing function, such as the balancing_tree's automatically- invoked implementation of the AVL balancing algorithm.

 Simple graphs behave as the computer science notion of a graph, containing
     vertices (Nodes) and Edges.
 The user interacts with the graph by value